Ignacio Comonfort: San Luis Potosi revolt

 A revolt now flared up at San Luis Potosí.
-Over 1,000 men of Rosas Landa's brigades returning from Nuevo León under the lead of Manuel Maria Calvo revolted on the 10 December 1856, and Rosas Landa was taken prisoner.
+Over 1,000 men of Rosas Landa's brigades returning from Nuevo León under the lead of Manuel Maria Calvo revolted on 10 December 1856, and Rosas Landa was taken prisoner.
 There were rumors that a group of conservatives were directing these revolts from the capital.
 There were hostile movements in Michoacan and Tlaxcala, and Tomas Mejia still led troops around San Juan de los Llanos.
 The Indians of Chapala revolted with instigation from Guadalajara.
 Osollo, pursued by Lamberg, went to San Luis Potosí to assume command of the revolt there.